-From the rugged beauty of Dartmoor to the stunning UNESCO World Heritage cliffs of the Jurassic Coast, Devon has inspired filmmakers and photographers from around the globe to visit and photograph some of the UK’s most treasured and beautiful landscapes.
+From the rugged beauty of Dartmoor National Park to the stunning UNESCO World Heritage cliffs of the Jurassic Coast, Devon has inspired filmmakers and photographers from around the globe.
+So unsurprisingly, people come from far and wide to visit and photograph some of the UK’s most treasured and beautiful landscapes.

-Mazzard Farm, based in the heart of East Devon and just 15 minutes away from the coast, is very excited to offer a 2 day (3 nights) photography workshop lead by photojournalist, film maker and Devon resident Andy Johnstone.
-Key aim of the course is for you to get to know your camera, your subject, and – through post-production – turn your photos in true eye-catching pieces of art.
+Mazzard Farm, based in the heart of East Devon and just 15 minutes away from the coast, is very excited to offer a 2 day (3 nights) photography workshop lead by local Devon landscape photographer, Gary Holpin.
+You can see a selection of Gary’s work on his website at www.garyholpin.co.uk.
+The key aim of the course is for you to get to know your camera, your subject, and – through post-production – turn your photos into truly eye-catching pieces of art.

 Check here for some of the photos taken during a recent course.

 Please contact us on firstname.lastname@example.org if you would like to book or have questions.

 Sue from St Ives, a recent student said ”I can thoroughly recommend this course with Gary, he is very patient and explains different processes very clearly.
 Before I started I was very confused and always reverted to auto.
 Yet after two days with Gary I am now shooting on manual and auto is a thing of the past.
 As a beginner I still have a lot to learn and a lot of practicing to do, but Gary has given me the confidence I needed to start to really enjoy my camera.
 Gary has a wealth of experience and whether you are a beginner or just want to sharpen your skills or try something new then this course is for you.”